Therapeutic exercise

 These reactions are usually temporary, but severe pain or neurological symptoms (e.g., numbness) require immediate cessation of activity.

-Serious risks include: joint structural damage, metabolic disturbances, and poor adherence leading to suboptimal outcomes.
-High blood pressure patients engaging in high-intensity training may experience abrupt blood pressure fluctuations, necessitating ECG monitoring.
+Serious risks include: joint structural damage, metabolic disturbances, poor adherence leading to suboptimal outcomes.
+High-intensity training in hypertensive patients may provoke abrupt blood pressure fluctuations, necessitating ECG monitoring.

 Precautions and Contraindications